The Bankrate promise

 - Work on improving your credit: If you were denied because you don’t meet the underwriting criteria, work on building your credit history so you can get approved the next time you apply.
 In some cases, you may also need to increase your income or meet other stipulations to get approved.
 Check with your lender to find out the reasons for the denial and take immediate action.

-- Refinance the loan: If your lender doesn’t offer co-signer release at all, you may be able to refinance the loan in your name alone.
+- Refinance the loan: If your lender doesn’t offer co-signer release, you may be able to refinance the loan in your name alone.
 Credit underwriting requirements can vary by lender, so it’s possible to get a new loan with a lender that has less-stringent eligibility criteria.
 Just be sure to pay attention to the interest rate and repayment term.
-If it’ll end up being more expensive, it may be worth it to wait until your credit situation has improved.
+If it becomes more expensive, it may be worth waiting until your credit situation has improved.

 There’s no right approach for everyone in this situation, so think carefully about your needs and your co-signer’s before you decide how to proceed.